howtographql/howtographql/content/backend/graphql-js/0-introduction.md

 ### Overview

 GraphQL is the rising star of backend technologies.
-It replaces REST as an API design paradigm and is becoming the new standard for exposing the data and functionality of a server.
+It replaces REST as an API design paradigm and is becoming the new standard for exposing the data and functionality of a web server.

 In this tutorial, you'll learn how to build an _idiomatic_ GraphQL server entirely from scratch.
 You are going to use the following technologies:

 * [`graphql-yoga`](https://github.com/prisma/graphql-yoga): A fully-featured GraphQL server with a focus on easy setup, performance & great developer experience.
 It is built on top of [Express](https://expressjs.com/), [`apollo-server`](https://github.com/apollographql/apollo-server), [`graphql-js`](https://github.com/graphql/graphql-js) and more.
 * [Prisma](https://www.prisma.io/): Replaces traditional ORMs.
-Use Prisma Client to implement your GraphQL resolvers and simplify database access.
+Use Prisma Client to access your database inside of GraphQL resolvers.
 * [GraphQL Playground](https://github.com/prisma/graphql-playground): A "GraphQL IDE" that allows you to interactively explore the functionality of a GraphQL API by sending queries and mutations to it.
 It's somewhat similar to [Postman](https://www.getpostman.com/) which offers comparable functionality for REST APIs.
 Among other things, GraphQL Playground:
   * Auto-generates comprehensive documentation for all available API operations.
   * Provides an editor where you can write queries, mutations & subscriptions, with auto-completion(!) and syntax highlighting.